slee0282-lab/construction-legal-ai/FIDIC-Red-Book-1999.md

 appoint the Member to act as one of the three persons who are jointly called the "DAB" [and desire the Member to act as chairman of the DAB].
 The Employer, Contractor and Member jointly agree as follows:
+1.
-1. The conditions of this Dispute Adjudication Agreement comprise the "General Conditions of Dispute Adjudication Agreement", which is appended to the General Conditions of the "Conditions of Contract for Construction" First Edition 1999 published by the Fédération Internationale des Ingénieurs-Conseils (FIDIC), and the following provisions.
+The conditions of this Dispute Adjudication Agreement comprise the "General Conditions of Dispute Adjudication Agreement", which is appended to the General Conditions of the "Conditions of Contract for Construction" First Edition 1999 published by the Fédération Internationale des Ingénieurs-Conseils (FIDIC), and the following provisions.
 In these provisions, which include amendments and additions to the General Conditions of Dispute Adjudication Agreement, words and expressions shall have the same meanings as are assigned to them in the General Conditions of Dispute Adjudication Agreement.
+2.
-2. [ Details of amendments to the General Conditions of Dispute Adjudication Agreement, if any.
+[ Details of amendments to the General Conditions of Dispute Adjudication Agreement, if any.
 For example:
-In the procedural rules annexed to the General Conditions of Dispute Adjudication Agreement, Rule _ is deleted and replaced by: " … " ]
+In the procedural rules annexed to the General Conditions of Dispute Adjudication Agreement, Rule _ is deleted and replaced by:  " … " ] 3.
-3. In accordance with Clause 6 of the General Conditions of Dispute Adjudication Agreement, the Member shall be paid as follows:
+In accordance with Clause 6 of the General Conditions of Dispute Adjudication Agreement, the Member shall be paid as follows:
-A retainer fee of per calendar month, plus a daily fee of per day.
+A retainer fee of
+per calendar month,
+plus a daily fee of
+per day.
+4.
-4. In consideration of these fees and other payments to be made by the Employer and the Contractor in accordance with Clause 6 of the General Conditions of Dispute Adjudication Agreement, the Member undertakes to serve, as described in this Dispute Adjudication Agreement, as one of the three persons who are jointly to act as the DAB.
+In consideration of these fees and other payments to be made by the Employer and the Contractor in accordance with Clause 6 of the General Conditions of Dispute Adjudication Agreement, the Member undertakes to serve, as described in this Dispute Adjudication Agreement, as one of the three persons who are jointly to act as the DAB.
+5.
-5. The Employer and the Contractor jointly and severally undertake to pay the Member, in consideration of the carrying out of these services, in accordance with Clause 6 of the General Conditions of Dispute Adjudication Agreement.
+The Employer and the Contractor jointly and severally undertake to pay the Member, in consideration of the carrying out of these services, in accordance with Clause 6 of the General Conditions of Dispute Adjudication Agreement.
+6.
-6. This Dispute Adjudication Agreement shall be governed by the law of SIGNED by: SIGNED by: SIGNED by: for and on behalf of the Employer for and on behalf of the Contractor for and on behalf of the Employer in the presence of in the presence of in the presence of
+This Dispute Adjudication Agreement shall be governed by the law of SIGNED by: for and on behalf of the Employer in the presence of
+Witness:
+Name:
+Address:
+Date:
+SIGNED by:
+for and on behalf of the Contractor in the presence of
+Witness:
+Name:
+Address:
+Date:
+SIGNED by:
+for and on behalf of the Employer in the presence of
-Witness: Witness: Witness
+Witness
-Name: Name: Name:
+Name:
-Address: Address: Address:
+Address:
-Date: Date: Date:
+Date:

-vii
+---